 The Documentation

 A serious farm can show you the lot records.
 At Kona Volcano Farm, each lot is assigned a number at the picking stage and that number follows the coffee through processing, grading, and shipping.
-On a farm visit, Hector can walk you through the lot records for recent harvests and show you the state certification documentation that goes with each shipment.
+On a farm visit, we can walk you through the lot records for recent harvests and show you the state certification documentation that goes with each shipment.

 "Seeing the processing station and the lot records in person takes about an hour.
 It answers questions that emails cannot, and it tells you whether the operation matches what is on the website."